 Where’s a business owner to start?
 The process doesn’t need to be daunting.
-Here are nine easy steps to making a small business website:
+Whether customers are looking for a vendor, store or advisor, they’ll trust a business with a professional-looking website.
+Fortunately, building a website is relatively easy when you know the key components to include.
+Here are 12 easy steps to making a small business website:

 Like parents choosing a lifetime moniker for their child, be selective in choosing a domain name.
 You want customers to remember it easily and even to think it’s clever.
 But you don’t want to be inappropriate.
 Do not use words or word combinations that might be deemed vulgar, insulting or mean-spirited.
 If you have doubts, tone down the name or change.
 A domain name is a key part of branding.
 You want to get it right.

 3. Kiss website clutter goodbye